Mothers' Instinct (2024 film): Plot

 Theo grows even closer with Céline, to the point of inviting her to his birthday party, much to Alice's dismay.
 The party goes as expected, but afterward, Alice's mother-in-law (Simon's mother) suddenly collapses, dying of a heart attack.
 Simon's mother has been taking medication for her heart, but an autopsy carried out at Alice's request reveals no trace of that medication in her bloodstream.

 Alice suspects that Céline has been replacing the drug with a placebo, but her attempts to find evidence prove fruitless.
-Alice's suspicions deepen when Theo is hospitalized after a severe allergic reaction at Céline's house, with Alice believing Céline has deliberately encouraged Theo to eat food to which he is allergic.
+Alice's suspicions deepen when Theo is hospitalized after a severe allergic reaction at Céline's, with her believing Céline has deliberately encouraged Theo to eat food to which he is allergic.
 Alice enters Céline's house while she is out one day to attempt to find evidence, but Céline catches her and orders her to leave.

-Alice and Simon contemplate moving away from Céline, but the two eventually reconcile after Theo threatens to take his own life in response to their feud.
-Later that night, Céline kills her husband by sedating him with chloroform and slicing his wrist, making it look like a suicide.
-Alice and Simon allow a seemingly distraught Céline to stay with them, but while Alice goes to Céline's house to gather the rest of Céline's things, Céline sedates Simon and Theo.
-When Alice discovers this, she and Céline fight.
-Alice initially fends off Céline's attempt to forcibly sedate her, but Céline later does succeed in sedating her and killing both her and Simon by disconnecting their boiler to stage a gas leak.
+Alice and Céline eventually reconcile after Theo threatens to take his own life in response to their feud.
+Simon finds a house so their family can move away from Céline, and Alice breaks the news to Céline.
+Later that night, Céline kills Damian, her husband, by sedating him with chloroform and slicing his wrist, making it look like a suicide.
+Alice and Simon allow a seemingly distraught Céline to stay with them.

+However, while Alice goes to Céline's house to gather the rest of Céline's things, Céline sedates Simon and Theo.
+When Alice discovers this, the two women fight.
+Alice initially fends off Céline's attempt to forcibly sedate her, but Céline later succeeds.
+She kills both her and Simon by disconnecting their boiler to stage a gas leak.
 She spares Theo and later adopts him.